An ever growing number of devices is added to the things on the internet (IOT).

 And as a bonus you can run all your web sites on it, use it as VPN server and run lots of other tasks for you.

 I use both of these VPS hosters for quite some time now, with great satisfaction.
 In fact this page is served by 2 machines, one from each VPS hoster.
-This time the page was served by Olive Oyl, in Paris on a Scaleway machine.
+This time the page was served by Popeye, in Amsterdam on a Digital Ocean machine.

 Digital Ocean's platform is very stable and mature.